OFDataCommittee/OFMLHackathon/doc/testing.rst

   for the user

-After installing dependencies and setting up your environment for building SILC, as stated above, all tests can be built with the following command
+After installing dependencies and setting up your environment for building SmartRedis, as stated above, all tests can be built with the following command

 .. code-block:: bash